If you run an ecommerce site, you probably use email to announce sales, engage customers and drive repeat purchases.

 If you collect mobile phone numbers and have permission to text them, include links in your SMS back to your site (also known as Smart SMS) and grow sales through one of the most direct and engaging marketing channels available.

 This blog post isn’t to convince you of the value of SMS for driving ecommerce sales, most smart businesses are doing it already.
 Our goal is to answer a key question: how do you measure the effectiveness of SMS and track the sales from each campaign?

 There are two things you need to do, both of which will be covered in this tutorial.
 The first is to set up Google Analytics so that it can recognize the links you’ll be creating.
 The second step will be to use Google Link Builder to actually create the links you’ll put inside the SMS messages.

 The first thing you need to do in order to be able to track your SMS ecommerce links is to make sure your website is set up with Google Analytics.

 This analytics service is free to use, easy to use, and easy to install.
-If you don’t have it ready to go, or need a refresher to make sure you’ve got it right, you can view this tutorial here.

 You need to have Google Analytics installed on your website in order to track your ecommerce sales.
 This means going through the entire process at the tutorial above, including installing the tracking code on all the pages of your site.